gkapfham/www.gregorykapfhammer-old.com/_posts/2020-06-12-Responsive-Web-Testing.md

 # {{page.title}}
 {% include _headers/blog_header.html %}

-Given the exceptional page layout, interesting and relevant articles, and amazing artwork, I've enjoyed reading all of the issues of [Increment Magazine](https://increment.com/).
-Since web testing is one of my active [research]({{site.baseurl}}research/) areas, I read with interest the May 2020 issue on "Frontend" theme.
+Given its exceptional page layout, interesting and relevant articles, and amazing artwork, I've enjoyed reading all the issues of [Increment Magazine](https://increment.com/).
+Since web testing is one of my active [research]({{site.baseurl}}research/) areas, I read with interest the May 2020 issue on the "Frontend" theme.
 An interview collection called [Frontend at scale](https://increment.com/frontend/frontend-at-scale/) with leading industry experts such as [Joscha Feth](https://www.linkedin.com/in/joschafeth/) from [Canva](https://www.canva.com/) piqued my interest!
 Here's an excerpt from